basetenlabs/truss-examples/mistral/mistral-7b-chat/README.md

 # Mistral 7B Instruct Truss

-This is a [Truss](https://truss.baseten.co/) for Mistral 7B Instruct.
+This is a [Truss](https://truss.baseten.co/) for Mistral 7B Instruct, that supports chat.
 Mistral 7B Instruct parameter language model released by [Mistral](https://mistral.ai/) that outperforms other models in the 7B model class.
 This README will walk you through how to deploy this Truss on Baseten to get your own instance of Mistral 7B Instruct.

 ## Truss